コノム konomu's notebook

 A sound will play when you press the button.

-There is a caveat to this categorization system.
-Just because a sentence fits into one of these situations, doesn’t necessarily mean the subject will always be marked by が.
-If some portion of the sentence has been topicalized, it will feature は (in which case, it will fit into one of the は structures).
-If the subject has been topicalized, が will be dropped completely and be replaced by topic-marking は.
+It’s very important to understand that just because a sentence fits into one of these categories, doesn’t necessarily mean the subject will always be marked by が.
+If some portion of the sentence has been topicalized, it will feature は and fit into one of the は structures.
+If the subject has been topicalized, が will be dropped completely and replaced by topical は.
+We’ll learn more about when to use topical は versus descriptive が in Chapter 4 and Chapter 5.

 Examples of Topicless Sentences